 The size of your business and the number of people it employs plays a role in the flexibility you get when assigning server administration roles.
 The top management is typically responsible when it comes to infrastructure management.
 Regular maintenance, on the other hand, is usually relegated to junior staff or even automated server management tools.

 A large business might assign specific roles to different individuals, in which case providing or restricting access to management functions becomes important.
-The large businesses might also require access to remote administration tools as well as different types of server management software.
+Large businesses might also require access to remote administration tools as well as different types of server management software.

-A small business, on the other hand, might make do with single-user accounts and associated user roles to handle its server management tools.
-Even in such a scenario, senior management may be granted direct access to reports it needs.
+A small business, on the other hand, might make do with single user accounts and associated user roles to handle its server management tools.
+Even in such a scenario, senior management can get direct access to the reports it needs.

 Selecting the Right Server Management Tools

-There is a good chance that you will keep using the server management tools you select for a long time.
-As a result, consider your alternatives carefully, while keeping these factors in mind:
+There is a good chance you will keep using the server management tools you select for a long time.
+As a result, consider your alternatives carefully, while keeping these factors in mind.

 - Size matters.
 All types of software use resources to varying degrees.
-In most cases, server management service providers offer tools that fit clients of different sizes.
-For instance, while some server management tools are aimed at big businesses, others are targeted at small to mid-sized businesses.
-What’s important is that you avoid getting tools that slow down your website and ones that generate excessive traffic on your network.
+In most cases, server maintenance providers offer tools that fit clients of different sizes.
+For instance, some server management tools work well for big businesses and others work better for small to mid-sized businesses.
+What’s important is to avoid getting tools that slow down your website and ones that generate excessive traffic on your network.
 After all, great web design will not serve the purpose if your website takes a long time to load.

 - Determine server administration requirements.
 Different server management tools come with distinct features, which is why you need to determine your company’s server administration requirements at the onset.
-For instance, you might be tempted to opt for a comprehensive server maintenance plan, but it is important that you do not pay for tools you might never use.
+For instance, you might consider opting for a comprehensive server maintenance plan, but it is important that you do not pay for tools you might never use.
 However, a large business might benefit by getting a tool that comes with group-management functionality.

-- When it comes to modern day server maintenance, simply running regular checks no longer makes the cut.
+- Automation.
+When it comes to modern-day server maintenance, simply running regular checks no longer makes the cut.
 Given the time-consuming nature of running standard server maintenance procedures, it is important that you automate the process.
-With access to good software, a significant portion of server management tasks can be reduced to no more than checking logs.
+With access to good software, you can reduce a significant portion of server management tasks to no more than checking logs.
 This, in turn, gives system administrators and others involved in the process more free time.

-There are several service providers that provide professional server management services across platforms such as Windows, Linux, and UNIX to large companies, data centers, and internet service providers (ISPs).
-While the services on offer might vary from one service provider to the next, some offerings remain the same.
+Several companies provide professional server maintenance services across platforms such as Windows, Linux, and UNIX to large companies, data centers, and internet service providers (ISPs).
+While the services on offer might vary from one server maintenance company to the next, some offerings remain the same.
 Depending on your requirements, you may expect to find:

 - Secure infrastructure